 Best Crochet Stitches for Dishcloths

 1. The Trinity Stitch by the Unraveled Mitten.
-There isn’t a pattern for this one but a starting stitch count provided should make a good sized dishcloth.
+There isn’t a pattern for this one but a starting stitch count provided should make a good-sized crochet dishcloth using cotton yarn.

-3. The Lemon Peel Stitch by Salty Pearl Crochet featured on the Unraveled Mitten.
+3. The Lemon Peel Stitch by Salty Pearl Crochet featured on The Unraveled Mitten.
 There is a dishcloth pattern included with the stitch instructions.
 The alternating combo of single crochet and double crochet makes for a great texture!

-4. The Spider Stitch found right here on Stitching Together and used in Crochet Country Dishcloth
+4. The Spider Stitch found right here on Stitching Together and used in the Crochet Dishcloth crochet pattern.

 7. Seed Stitch by The Stitchin’ Mommy.
-This includes a dishcloth pattern.
+This includes a free crochet dishcloth pattern.
 Remember that this seed stitch isn’t the same as the granite/linen/woven stitch.

 8. Treble Crochet Post Stitches here on Stitching Together and used in the Ribbed Crochet Dishcloth pattern.
 I’d imagine this one would look great with scrubby yarn.